subnetmarco/kong-operator/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/Kong/kong-operator/blob/main/LICENSE)
 [![Twitter](https://img.shields.io/twitter/follow/thekonginc.svg?style=social&label=Follow)](https://twitter.com/intent/follow?screen_name=thekonginc)

+---

-Use of this operator for new Kong installations is discouraged in favor of the [kubectl](https://docs.konghq.com/gateway/2.7.x/install-and-run/kubernetes/) and [Helm](https://docs.konghq.com/gateway/2.7.x/install-and-run/helm/) installation methods.
+**Use of this operator for new Kong installations is discouraged in favor of the [kubectl](https://docs.konghq.com/gateway/2.7.x/install-and-run/kubernetes/) and [Helm](https://docs.konghq.com/gateway/2.7.x/install-and-run/helm/) installation methods.
 This operator is being deprecated in favor of a replacement based on Golang (instead of Helm).
 During the version `v0.x.x` lifecycle of this tool we decided that Helm did not suite our needs for a robust feature-rich operator.
 Security updates for this repository will be continued for the time being; but new features and other requests will not be prioritized.
-You can track the progress of the successor operator [here](https://github.com/kong/operator) and we highly encourage feature requests and discussions on the new operator repository to let us know your use cases and needs.
+You can track the progress of the successor operator [here](https://github.com/kong/operator) and we highly encourage feature requests and discussions on the new operator repository to let us know your use cases and needs.**

+---

 **Kong Operator** is a Kubernetes [operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) which manages [Kong Ingress Controller](https://github.com/Kong/kubernetes-ingress-controller/) instances.